banchan86/BonVision_env_dev/docs/articles/stimuli-multiple.md

 :::

 These primitives can only be used to draw duplicate stimuli but with different positions.

-* to add more details
+- Shawn's note - I would like to add more details here about generating the input for these primitives but I am unable to find an example workflow to copy from and have not been able to figure it out myself.
+I saw an example on https://bonsai-rx.org/docs/tutorials/scripting.html but have trouble getting the `CSharpTransform` operator to work.

 ## Using SelectMany to Pass An Array of Values
 For finer control over the stimulus parameters, one can pass multiple values for each of the properties in a `DrawX` stimuli using a [SelectMany](https://bonsai-rx.org/docs/api/Bonsai.Reactive.SelectMany.html) operator.
-In this example workflow, we have generated two ranges of values using a `ParameterRange` operator, which we then `Zip` and pass along to a `SelectMany` operator.
+In this example workflow,

+1) We have generated two ranges of values using a `ParameterRange` operator, which we then `Zip` and pass along to a `SelectMany` operator named `Create Gratings`.
 The `SelectMany` operator generates one observable sequence for each input then merges the results into a single sequence.
-Within the `SelectMany` operator. we use an `InputMapping` operator to map the two values to the `LocationX` and `Contrast` of a `DrawGrating` node.
+2) Double click on the `SelectMany` operator to view the embedded workflow.
+Within the `SelectMany` operator, we use an `InputMapping` operator to map the two values to the `LocationX` and `Contrast` of a `DrawGrating` node.
-Lastly we use a `CombineLatest` operator to issue a `Draw` call for each element that is produced.
+3) Lastly we use a `CombineLatest` operator to issue a `Draw` call for each element that is produced.
 The end result is a row of gratings with different contrast and position.

 - Shawn's note - This is how I understand this example workflow I saw on the Bonvision Examples repo, not sure if the explaination is correct.

 :::workflow
 ![SelectMany Example](../workflows/multiple-stimuli-selectmany.bonsai)
 :::

+> [!Note]
+> The `DrawStimuli` nodes in the example workflow are a `PublishSubject` and `SubscribeSubject` pair which we will cover below.

 ## Publish and Subscribe Subject